-The Department recruits and hires new employees in the traditional manner as espoused by the Office of Human Resource in the State's Budget and Control Board.
-Employees are placed in the division most suiting their skill set, but further professional and personal development is encouraged and rewarded.
-Promotional opportunities that become available are most often made internally.
+The Department recruits and hires new employees in the manner set forth by the Office of Human Resources in the State's Budget and Control Board.
+When hiring, a diverse panel of staff is appointed to interview and select new personnel.
+Potential employees are informed of state benefits and advantages of working at DCA.
+Employees are placed in the Division most suiting their skill set, but further professional and personal development is encouraged and rewarded.
+Promotional opportunities that become available are made internally when qualified candidates exist.
 Staff members who acquire new skills often have their position descriptions rewritten to accommodate a greater degree of performance and responsibility.
-As discussed in the "Key Strategic Challenges" section, however, the Department lacks funding to fully compensate professional employees, allow for outside training opportunities, reward extraordinary efforts of others, and fill more FTEs in critical divisions.
+In FY13, DCA took steps to increase staff participation in outside training opportunities, reward extraordinary efforts of others, and fill more FTEs in critical areas.